-TypeScript modulesnamespaces provide a mechanism for succinctly expressing the module pattern.
-In TypeScript, programmers can combine the module pattern with the class pattern by nesting modulesnamespaces and classes within an outer module.namespace.
+TypeScript modules provide a mechanism for succinctly expressing the module pattern.
+In TypeScript, programmers can combine the module pattern with the class pattern by nesting modules and classes within an outer module.

-The following example shows the definition and use of a simple modulenamespace.
+The following example shows the definition and use of a simple module.

 '''

-module_namespace M {
+module M {

 var s = "hello";

 export function f() {

 return s;

 }

 }

 M.f();

 M.s; // Error, s is not exported

 '''

-In this example, variable 's' is a private feature of the modulenamespace, but function 'f' is exported from the modulenamespace and accessible to code outside of the modulenamespace.
-If we were to describe the effect of modulenamespace 'M' in terms of interfaces and variables, we would write
+In this example, variable 's' is a private feature of the module, but function 'f' is exported from the module and accessible to code outside of the module.
+If we were to describe the effect of module 'M' in terms of interfaces and variables, we would write